telemetryjet/telemetryjet-docs/content/arduino_sdk/guides/installation.md

 After a short download, the library is now ready to include in your project!

 ### 1.1 Updating
+To update the SDK version, repeat the instructions above to install the library.
+Select the newest version, and click **Install**.
+The Arduino Library Manager will update the library to the latest version.

 ## 2. Manual Installation